go-task/task/README.md

 ```

 If Bash is available (Linux and Windows while on Git Bash), the commands will
-run in Bash, otherwise will run on `cmd` (Windows).
+run in Bash, otherwise will fallback to `cmd` (on Windows).

 ### Task dependencies

 You may have tasks that depends on others.
-Just point them on `deps` will run
+Just pointing them on `deps` will
-them automatically:
+run them automatically:

 ```yml
 build: